Safeguarding Contact

 What is the program fee?

-The participant program fee is $1400.
+The minimum contribution for participants is $1700, which represents only a portion of the true program cost.
 We highly encourage that if you have capacity to sponsor a participant from your school or electorate, or support their fundraising campaign – it would support this young person tremendously.
+If you would like to contribute towards the program overall, you can reach out to the Youth Parliament team.

-I know of a young person aged between 18-25 years, can I nominate them to be a part of the program?
+I know of a young person who has graduated school, can I nominate them to be a part of the program?

 I am a local Member of Parliament and I'd like to meet the Youth Parliamentarian representing my electorate – is this possible?